 Financial results of cultural awareness

 As we can see, the results were quite positive.
-During the period of partnership the net profits of companies soared.
+During the period of the partnership, the net profits of companies soared.
 Success resulted because culture was taken into account and was properly analysed.

 The aim of the article was to show that culture plays a role in determining the success or failure of an international partnership.
 It is hard to say, to what extent this influence determines the outcomes, however, there is definitely a positive correlation between cultural awareness and success/failure.

-Having looked through these case studies, one can conclude that there are several cultural factors which affect the outcomes of the joint ventures, mergers, aquisitions or alliance including:
+Having looked through these case studies, one can conclude that there are several cultural factors that affect the outcomes of the joint ventures, mergers, acquisitions or alliances including:

 All of these things can seem obvious, but the main problem is that we are so accustomed to our ways means, thinking, ideas and perceptions that we forget about "the other".
 In other words, culture will affect any international venture, whether is a merger, a business meeting, a presentation of a sales pitch.
 It is up to the players involved to determine whether culture can help you win or lose.

 Learn more about culture

 If you want to learn more about the impact of culture on business, then have a look at our online course.